3rd Wednesday of Every Month at 6:30

 by Jane Jacobs

-Learn more about Losing Earth from A Cappella Books
+Learn more about Ecology of a Cracker Childhood from A Cappella Books

 *Members of the Green Reads Book Club can purchase copies of the monthly selection at A Cappella at a 10% discount in the store